Laptop vs Chromebook | What is the Difference?

 The operating system is the main difference between Notebook laptops and Chromebooks.

-A Notebook usually runs on Windows or Mac OS, which are conventional operating systems used in computers and laptops alike.
+A Notebook usually runs on Windows or Mac OS, which are conventional operating systems for computers and laptops.

 On the other hand, a Chromebook is powered by Google’s Chrome OS, which is essentially a simpler version of the Chrome web browser.